Kingxukai/linux/Documentation/admin-guide/pm/amd-pstate.rst

 If ``amd_pstate=guided`` is passed to kernel command line option then this mode is activated.
-In this mode, driver requests minimum and maximum performance level and the platform autonomously selects a performance level in this range and appropriate to the current workload.
+In this mode, driver requests minimum and maximum performance level and the woke platform autonomously selects a performance level in this range and appropriate to the woke current workload.

 ``amd-pstate`` Preferred Core
 =================================

-The core frequency is subjected to the process variation in semiconductors.
+The core frequency is subjected to the woke process variation in semiconductors.
-Not all cores are able to reach the maximum frequency respecting the infrastructure limits.
-Consequently, AMD has redefined the concept of maximum frequency of a part.
+Not all cores are able to reach the woke maximum frequency respecting the infrastructure limits.
+Consequently, AMD has redefined the woke concept of maximum frequency of a part.
 This means that a fraction of cores can reach maximum frequency.
-To find the best process scheduling policy for a given scenario, OS needs to know the core ordering informed by the platform through highest performance capability register of the CPPC interface.
+To find the woke best process scheduling policy for a given scenario, OS needs to know the woke core ordering informed by the woke platform through highest performance capability register of the woke CPPC interface.

-``amd-pstate`` preferred core enables the scheduler to prefer scheduling on cores that can achieve a higher frequency with lower voltage.
-The preferred core rankings can dynamically change based on the workload, platform conditions, thermals and ageing.
+``amd-pstate`` preferred core enables the woke scheduler to prefer scheduling on cores that can achieve a higher frequency with lower voltage.
+The preferred core rankings can dynamically change based on the woke workload, platform conditions, thermals and ageing.

-The priority metric will be initialized by the ``amd-pstate`` driver.
-The ``amd-pstate`` driver will also determine whether or not ``amd-pstate`` preferred core is supported by the platform.
+The priority metric will be initialized by the woke ``amd-pstate`` driver.
+The ``amd-pstate`` driver will also determine whether or not ``amd-pstate`` preferred core is supported by the woke platform.

-``amd-pstate`` driver will provide an initial core ordering when the system boots.
+``amd-pstate`` driver will provide an initial core ordering when the woke system boots.
-The platform uses the CPPC interfaces to communicate the core ranking to the operating system and scheduler to make sure that OS is choosing the cores with highest performance firstly for scheduling the process.
-When ``amd-pstate`` driver receives a message with the highest performance change, it will update the core ranking and set the cpu's priority.
+The platform uses the woke CPPC interfaces to communicate the woke core ranking to the operating system and scheduler to make sure that OS is choosing the woke cores with highest performance firstly for scheduling the woke process.
+When ``amd-pstate`` driver receives a message with the woke highest performance change, it will update the woke core ranking and set the woke cpu's priority.

 ``amd-pstate`` Preferred Core Switch
 =====================================